Supermagnum/piezoelectric/README.md

 48 volt phantom power supply with mono headphone output.
 Has one SMD component::
 https://github.com/Supermagnum/48power

+All these links has links to Aisler, that offers PCB boards and components.
+Just register and import the
+PCB and part list.

 Made with: http://www.kicad.org/

 KiCad uses an integrated environment for all of the stages of the design process: Schematic capture, PCB layout, Gerber file generation/visualization, and library editing.